ThomasAndrewMacLean/Teamleader-Orderbook/README.md

 ### Errors

-All errors are logged and sent to [this trello board](https://trello.com/b/ZeoBOtZq).
+All client side errors are logged and sent to [this trello board](https://trello.com/b/ZeoBOtZq).

 ### Tests

 Test suites can be run with the command `npm test` or `yarn test`.
 Testing is done with jest.
+Snapshot tests will fail with older versions of node (below 7).

 ### CI